The Strongest Man in the Bible: 7 Things To Learn From Him

 What Made Him the Strongest Man in the Bible?

-And here are five instances to prove it:
+Here are 5 instances to prove it:

 1) He killed a lion with his bare hands.